Excellence in Innovations for Sustainability

 Selection and presentation

 Applications will receive written or electronic notification confirming receipt of the application(s).
-The ACUI Common Awards Committee, appointed annually by the ACUI president, will review the applications in January to select a winner.
-The winner will be recognized at the ACUI annual conference, during the Community Builders Awards Ceremony in St. Louis.
+The ACUI awards committee, appointed annually by the ACUI president, will review the applications in January to select a winner.
 One winner will be chosen; one physical award will be given to the winning program.
-Nominations are due by Nov.
-16, 2012.
+The winner will be recognized during the awards ceremony at the annual conference.